Acute lymphoblastic leukemia (ALL) (in combination with other chemotherapy agents).

 - Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and consult health care professional before taking any new medications.

-- Rep: Advise women of reproductive potential to use effective contraception, including a barrier method, and avoid breastfeeding during therapy and for at least 3 months after last dose.
+- Rep: May be teratogenic.
+Advise women of reproductive potential to use effective contraception, including a barrier method, and avoid breastfeeding during therapy and for at least 3 months after last dose.
 Notify health care professional if pregnancy is planned or suspected or if breastfeeding.
-Oral contraceptives interact with calasparagase; use non-oral contraceptive methods.
+Calasparagase can render hormonal contraceptives ineffective; use non-hormonal contraceptive methods.

 Improvement of hematologic status in patients with leukemia.